 - capability to accommodate 4 vessels at a time

-- The cruise ship terminal is at approx 14 ml / 22 km from Auckland International Airport, which is ~ 30-40 min drive distance.
+The cruise terminal is at approx 14 mi / 22 km from Auckland International Airport, which is ~ 30-40 min drive distance.

 Auckland tours, shore excursions, hotels

 City Tours and Shore Excursions

 - Auckland War Memorial Museum: the largest museum in Auckland, dates from 1852.
 You will find different exhibitions.